 As for managing travel, Nicky prefers to use a platform over an agency.
 “I think that with the way travel is going, you’ve got to use a travel tool to manage it.
 A platform speeds the process up.
 I like that you can add your company policy, and there’s not going to be some sort of rogue employee that can book everything first class.
 There are stop gaps.
 You can also manage the spend and see how much everyone is spending in the company.”

-For more resources on creating a travel policy that works and on tracking travel spend, visit our Travel Management Library.
+For more resources on creating a travel policy that works and on tracking travel spend, visit our Resources.

 How to manage events without losing your sanity

 According to our survey, the top two challenges with events management are finding a venue and deciding on activities during the event.
 And our panelists had great tips for handling both of these challenges.

 For Abigail, finding a venue is her least favorite task of all to do.
 For her company, it makes more sense to outsource it, so whenever possible she hands off the job to an events management company.
 When she does have to take charge with procuring an event, she likes to get as much lead time as possible.
 It also helps to know what she can compromise on.
 It’s usually not possible to fit the wish list and the budget, so when researching and touring it’s essential to know where you can compromise.